-'Trains are wonderful . . . to travel by train is to see nature and human beings, towns and rivers, in fact, to see life'.
-So said Agatha Christie when talking about the golden age of travel which lives on today aboard the luxurious Eastern & Oriental Express train.
-On this four day trip you wind through some of the world's most beautiful and exotic landscapes, on route from Thailand, through Malaysia to Singapore.
+The golden age of travel lives on today aboard the Eastern & Oriental Express luxury train and on this wonderful three day journey from Singapore to Thailand you will have time to fully appreciate it.
+Winding through some of the world's most beautiful and exotic landscapes, the train journey begins in Singapore and takes you the length of Malaysia before arriving in Bangkok, the exciting capital of Thailand.
 Mountains, forests, fascinating towns and golden temples create a rich tapestry of life along the way.
-This sister train to Europe’s Venice Simplon-Orient-Express offers an equally exciting experience.
-Enjoy gourmet dining, cocktails in the open-air observation car and special local entertainment as your adventure unfolds.
+This sister train to Europe’s Venice Simplon-Orient-Express offers an equally exciting on-board experience.
+You will enjoy gourmet dining, cocktails in the open-air observation car and special local entertainment as your adventure unfolds.

 Please make your way for check-in at Raffles Hotel from 1300hrs (check-in closes @ 1430hrs, alternative venues will be provided when Raffles is closed for renovations in 2018) Guests will then Transfer to Woodlands station for the Eastern & Oriental departure at 16:00